avo-hq/docs.avohq.io/docs/3.0/cache.md

 ### Custom selection

-There is the possibility to force the usage of a custom cache store into Avo.
+You can force Avo to use a particular store.

 ```ruby
 # config/initializers/avo.rb